Meaning & Definition- What is Reward and Recognition (R&R)?

 Here are 21 Simple/ Best Rewards and Recognition Programs For Your Employees

-7. Difference between Rewards and Recognition?
+7. What is the difference between Rewards and Recognition?

 While there are a lot of commonalities between rewards and recognition, both hold some difference between them to.
 Understanding the difference between both of them will help you in using both effectively i.e know when to reward an employee and when to recognise them.